-We’ve rounded up ten standout animation portfolios that are sure to inspire graphic artists and designers of all kinds.
+We’ve rounded up nine standout animation portfolios that are sure to inspire graphic artists and designers of all kinds.
 Including concept artists, storyboard artists, filmmakers, character designers, and more, these websites all have impeccable design (and some stellar artwork too, of course).

 A photographer and stop-motion animator based in London, Georgie Lord is a creator of many talents.
 She works in-house at Urban Outfitters, and has also worked with clients including Moo, Twitter, Made, and more.
 A grid-based layout keeps her artist portfolio neat and tidy.

 Character designer and artist Natalie Young is based in Los Angeles.
 She’s created character designs for Bojack Horseman, and done design for animated series by GQ and Adult Swim.
 Young keeps her portfolio feeling unique with a handmade logo and a personalized about page featuring a self-portrait.

 Yulia Ruditskaya instantly announces her work on her artist website with a hand-drawn header logo that reads: “Director - Animator - Artist.”
 The Brooklyn-based creator, originally from Belarus, has won many awards for her work, which has a unique, fantastical aesthetic.
 Separate gallery pages for her animation, illustration, and music video work keep Ruditskaya’s portfolio organized.